-BNSF Contingency Plans, incident management approaches, and planning processes are intended to be consistent with those contained in the BNSF and USCG Incident Management Handbooks and National Incident Management System (NIMS) Incident Command System (ICS).
-The graphic to the right shows the planning process BNSF uses during spill responses.
+BNSF Contingency Plans, incident management approaches, and planning processes are intended to be consistent with those contained in the BNSF and USCG Incident Management Handbooks and National Incident Management System (NIMS) ICS.
+The graphic to the right shows the planning process BNSF generally adopts during spill responses.